TDGalea/c64-neofetch/README.md

-# Neoftch "BASIC" port for the Commodore 64
+# Neofetch "BASIC" port for the Commodore 64

 There are two versions: